Leachim (Robot): History

+After it was stolen, Leachim built another more advanced version.

 Hardware

 The computer part of the robot was built from RCA Spectra 70 series of computers.
 Leachim could simultaneously interact with multiple students and keep track of their progress individually.
 Its body was made of wood and there were internal mechanics so parts such as the arms and head could move.